°ê¥ßªFµØ¤j¾Ç°ê»Ú¥ø·~¾Ç¨t

 ¡§Good science is good conversation¡¨

-Nature and Scope of the Course
+Nature and Scope of

 Today, companies are confronting an increasing array of choices of markets, of locations for value adding activities, and of modes of crossing borders.
 This course will emphasize the international dimensions of trades, investment, strategies and organizations, and will offer a framework for formulating strategies in an increasingly complex world economy, and for making those strategies work effectively.